hashicorp/terraform-provider-google-beta/website/docs/r/os_config_guest_policies.html.markdown

   (Optional)
   The script interpreter to use to run the script.
 If no interpreter is specified the script is executed directly, which likely only succeed for scripts with shebang lines.

-  Possible values are:
+  Possible values are `SHELL` and `POWERSHELL`.
-  * `SHELL`
-  * `POWERSHELL`

 The `update_steps` block supports:

 * `file_copy` -
   (Optional)
   Copies a file onto the instance.
   Structure is documented below.

 * `archive_extraction` -
   (Optional)
   Extracts an archive into the specified directory.
   Structure is documented below.

 * `msi_installation` -
   (Optional)
   Installs an MSI file.
   Structure is documented below.

 * `dpkg_installation` -
   (Optional)
   Installs a deb file via dpkg.
   Structure is documented below.

 * `rpm_installation` -
   (Optional)
   Installs an rpm file via the rpm utility.
   Structure is documented below.

 * `file_exec` -
   (Optional)
   Executes an artifact or local file.
   Structure is documented below.

 * `script_run` -
   (Optional)
   Runs commands in a shell.
   Structure is documented below.

 The `file_copy` block supports: